The following topics concerning the menopause basics may be found in the AMS Information Sheets.

 When a woman has had no periods for 12 consecutive months she is considered to be “postmenopausal”.
 Most women become menopausal naturally between the ages of 45 and 55 years, with the average age of onset at around 50 years.
 “Premature menopause” may occur before the age of 40 due to either natural ovarian function ceasing, following surgery to remove the ovaries, or as a result of cancer treatments.
 Menopause is considered “early” when it occurs between 40 and 45 years.
-(For more, see the information sheets “Early menopause due to premature and unexpected ovarian failure” and “Early menopause due to chemotherapy”).
+(For more, see the information sheets “Spontaneous Premature Ovarian Insufficiency” and “Early menopause due to chemotherapy”).

 Frequently, the diagnosis of menopause has already been made by the woman herself.
 She attends her GP with symptoms such as hot flushes or night sweats interrupting her sleep, together with changes in her menstrual cycle.
 Not all women with menopausal symptoms will need treatment.
 Most women will be glad of information about menopause and about the safe and effective treatment options available.
 The questions we should be asking her are "Why did you come to see me", and "What do you hope to get out of this consultation?"